 Suppose diets, exercise programs, and other non-surgical methods have failed to help you achieve long-term weight loss.
 Consider a bariatric operation to reduce your stomach’s capacity to help decrease and control your appetite.

 Not everyone who has a weight problem should consider surgery.
 It depends on whether or not you are overweight, obese, or morbidly obese.
 One way to tell is by your Body Mass Index (BMI).
 Your BMI depends on both your weight and your height.

 Who should consider weight-loss surgery?

-If your BMI is 40 or more, you are said to have “morbid” obesity.
-A BMI higher than 40 suggests surgery might be a proper approach.
-For some people with a BMI between 35 and 40 (“severe” obesity), surgery might also be a good choice.
+A BMI above 35 suggests surgery is a proper approach.
+For some people with a BMI between 30 and 35 (“severe” obesity), sleeve surgery might also be a good choice.
 These are people who have other conditions.
-For instance, if your BMI is 37 and you have severe sleep apnea, diabetes mellitus, or heart problems, your doctor might suggest surgery to help you lose weight via bariatric surgery.”’
+For instance, if your BMI is 32 and you have severe sleep apnea, diabetes mellitus, or heart problems, your doctor might suggest surgery to help you lose weight via bariatric weight loss.

 Find out if you qualify today.